-- Targeting investment in the OCP's employment lands - work with other District staff to clarify economic development services, including investment attraction and partnership potential, in support of primary growth areas, key centres, corridors and knowledge centres.
-Priority should be given to driving investment, job creation and innovative uses in target sectors in the Uptown Core, University Centre and other knowledge centres. - Provide research on best practices and promote investment that meets policy guidance for commercial and industrial zones, with an emphasis on coworking space, live-work space, professional and technical offices, lab space and future flexible industrial space. - Support the investigation into metrics associated with population thresholds required to support new services that compliment the 15- minute City concept (Complete Neighbourhoods). - Advocate for Community Contributions that provide commercial opportunities as well as resident amenities, for example affordable worker housing and cultural facilities. - Advocate for building forms, infrastructure and amenities that would contribute to more innovation clusters.
-[See Case Study Section 8.4]

-- Industrial lands in cooperation with the Planning Department, seek funding for and support an employment land strategy that documents baseline and base case real estate market conditions, inventory of lands suitable for redevelopment and policy guidance for protecting, densifying and encouraging higher and better uses in Saanich's industrial, commercial and retail areas.
-The Economic Development Office should support the District's real estate function in assembling and bringing to market unique and desired employment lands to support emerging and diversifying sector activities.
+- Targeting investment in the OCP's employment lands work with other District staff to clarify economic development services, including investment attraction and partnership potential, in support of primary growth areas, key centres, corridors and knowledge centres.
+Priority should be given to driving investment, job creation and innovative uses in target sectors in the Uptown Core, University Centre and other knowledge centres. - Provide research on best practices and promote investment that meets policy guidance for commercial and industrial zones, with an emphasis on coworking space, live-work space, professional and technical offices, lab space and future flexible industrial space. - Support the investigation into metrics associated with population thresholds required to support specific services in within the 15- minute City concept (Complete Neighbourhoods). - Advocate for Community Contributions that provide commercial opportunities as well as resident amenities, for example affordable worker housing and cultural facilities. - Advocate for building forms, infrastructure and amenities that would contribute to more innovation clusters. - Industrial lands in cooperation with the Planning Department, seek funding for and support an employment land strategy that documents baseline and base case real estate market conditions, inventory of lands suitable for redevelopment and policy guidance for protecting, densifying and encouraging higher and better uses in Saanich's industrial, commercial and retail areas.
+The Economic Development Office should support the District's real estate function in assembling and bringing to market unique and desired employment lands to support emerging and diversifying sector activities. - Hotel offer identify parcels suitable for hotel development either in an existing Tourism Accommodation Zone or elsewhere in one of Saanich's centres and undertake preplanning that would support marketing and recruitment efforts.
+Work with DGV on site identification and outreach to hotel developers for investment in 3-star or boutique properties so business and leisure visitors can overnight in the community.
+This would create more overnight stays, new pedestrian traffic and trade for businesses and contribute to overall community vibrancy is developed in the Uptown Core or other centre. - Sport tourism assets working with Parks, Recreation and Community Services, and in cooperation with regional partners, identify opportunities for upgrading, expanding and creating new indoor and outdoor venues that would enhance recreation options for residents while supporting a more robust sport tourism sector.
+A Recreation Market Analysis was recently prepared and a Lambrick Park Planning project is upcoming.
+A field demand analysis is also in the works.
+Further research on economic and financial impacts, target sports, feasibility assessments and fundraising would expand the knowledge base, help with advocacy efforts and identify priority projects.